 |Foreign language requirement not met|

 Diplomas/Letters of Certification

 Diplomas are printed in Graduate Studies.
 One diploma is included in the graduation fee of $30.
 Additional diplomas can be ordered for $20.
 Diplomas are released approximately 5-6 weeks after final grades post.
-Reorders can be requested using the Request For Diploma Reorder (PDF, 182KB) form, or you can contact us at firstname.lastname@example.org with the request.
+Reorders can be requested using the Request For Diploma Reorder (PDF, 304KB) form, or you can contact us at email@example.com with the request.

 Letters of Certification are letters produced for students who need verification that they have met degree requirements in addition to the official UT Arlington transcript.
 The most common requestors of Letters of Certification are students seeking work visas in the US.
 In many cases, the student must have an official letter from the University stating that degree requirements have been met.
 Students approved to graduate In Absentia in the following term may also request a letter stating that they have met all degree requirements.
-To request a Letter of Certification, the student should submit a Request Letter of Certification of Graduation (PDF, 14KB) form.
+To request a Letter of Certification, the student should submit a Request Letter of Certification from.